Initial Child Protection Conferences

 - Arrange the timing of the conference to minimise disruption to the child’s normal routine;

-- Ensure that adequate time is available before the start for the child and his/her independent advocate to meet with the Conference Chair.
+- Ensure that adequate time is available before the start for the child and their independent advocate to meet with the Conference Chair.

-The social worker should inform the child about any advocacy service and help them to make contact if they wish to contact the service themselves.
+The Lead Practitioner should inform the child about any advocacy service and help them to make contact if they wish to contact the service themselves.

-When a conference is being convened, a referral for an independent advocacy service may be made by the social worker in relation to any eligible child, subject to the child’s consent.
+When a conference is being convened, a referral for an independent advocacy service may be made by the Lead Practitioner in relation to any eligible child, subject to the child’s consent.
 The advocate should only be given information which is available to the child.

 Where access to the advocacy service is denied, this should be discussed with the Conference Chair in advance of the conference.
-Where this is because of the lack of parental consent, this should be included in the social workers assessment report to the conference.
+Where this is because of the lack of parental consent, this should be included in the Lead Practitioners assessment report to the conference.

 The advocate will attend the conference with the child, subject to the child’s consent.
 The advocate will not be present for any part of the conference where information is presented which will not be made available to the child.

 The advocate should ensure that immediately after the conference the child has an opportunity to discuss what happened during the conference, the decisions made and, where appropriate the outline child protection plan.
-If the advocate has concerns about the child these should be discussed immediately with the social worker.
+If the advocate has concerns about the child these should be discussed immediately with the Lead Practitioner.

-The social worker should meet with the child as soon as possible after the conference to:
+The Lead Practitioner should meet with the child as soon as possible after the conference to:

 - Feedback and discuss the outcomes of the conference and to allow the child to ask any questions about the decisions made;